 Two participant observations involving social enterprises under Cluster 1 took place during the COVID19 Social Enterprise Response and Visioning Effort (SERVE) webinars initiated by ISEA.
-The webinars involved the Philippine Reconstruction Movement (PRRM) and Alter Trade Foundation, Inc (ATFI) on June 30 and July 21, respectively.
-For Cluster 2, the participant observation was also done in another COVID19 SERVE webinar in which Gandang Kalikasan, Inc. (GKI) was the presenter.
+The webinars involved the Philippine Reconstruction Movement (PRRM) with Marlon Palomo and Edicio de la Torre as resource persons; and Alter Trade Foundation, Inc (ATFI) with Edwin Lopez, Angelito Estama and Imelda Cervantes as resource persons on June 30 and July 21, respectively.
+For Cluster 2, the participant observation was also done in another COVID19 SERVE webinar in which Gandang Kalikasan, Inc. (GKI) was featured with Anna Meloto and Dylan Wilk as resource persons.
 This was held on June 23.